codefrogs/python-easy/topics/asyncio/02/README.txt

 README.txt

-Example shows the principle blocking problem!
+Example shows the principle blocking problem with a multi-client verion of our server.
-We can't seem to server more than one client as the listening call blocks!
+The listening call blocks the server from responding to the clients.
+Nor can it continue searching for primes.